We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 While an increasing number of lenders, credit agencies and even utility providers are looking at more than just your UK credit score, having a good score can put you in a strong position for acceptance.
 For most finance or credit providers, a score over 650 is considered to be fair or good, but this can also differ from CRA to CRA.

-Take Experian, for example – despite being one of the UK’s most popular reference agencies, their scoring system is a little different.
-Their scores range between 0 and 999, with ‘good’ scores considered to be anything between 881 and 960, which is much higher than the standard 650.
-They do also consider anything between 721 and 880 to be ‘fair’, at which level most lenders and finance providers are still likely to accept or consider your application.
+Take Experian, for example.
+Despite being one of the UK’s most popular credit reference agencies, Experian’s scoring system is a little different.
+With a score range from 0 to 999, the company considers a score between 881 and 960 to be ‘good’.
+This is much higher than the standard 650.
+Furthermore, a score between 721 and 880 is considered by Experian to be ‘fair’, which many other lenders and finance providers would see as a basis to accept or think about your application.

 On standard Experian scoring systems, the ratings are split as follows: